Synonym(s)

 - Erythema exsudativum multiforme (inconstant).

-- Worm infections (for an overview see anthelmintics below)
+- Worm infections (for an overview see anthelmintics below).

 - Insect bites caused by hymenoptera.

-- Infectious and parainfectious diseases:
+- Infectious diseases and parainfectious diseases:

-- Special fungal infections ( aspergillosis, coccidioidomycosis)
+- Special fungal infections ( aspergillosis, coccidioidomycosis).

 - Diseases caused by protozoa (see zoonoses below)